Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What's the key to success?
-Knowing something no one else knows.
-Or, as Aristotle Onassis said, "The secret of success is to know something nobody else knows."
-This implies the importance of having knowledge or skills that are rare and valuable.
-This quote is incredibly relevant in today's world, as having that extra knowledge or skill can help you stand out in a competitive job market or lead to success in other areas of life.
+What goes down must come up?
+Yes!
+Or, as General George Patton said, "Success is how high you bounce after you hit bottom."
+This quote encourages us to focus on getting back up again after experiencing failure.
+It emphasizes the importance of resilience, and how it can be a powerful tool to help us reach our goals.
+This quote is important to me as it is a reminder that even when life knocks us down, we can always find a way to get back up and keep going.
+It encourages me to take each failure as an opportunity to learn and grow, and to never give up on my dreams.

 <!-- </quote> -->